16 May 2026

 | ML | Float16 |

-Valhalla removes the last reason to keep primitive types out of domain modeling.
-Codes like a class; works like an int is now true.
-Domain primitives, as described in Your Compiler Is Already Part of Your Security Team, no longer carry a performance penalty.
+Valhalla is on track to remove the last reason to keep primitive types out of domain modeling.
+The promise — codes like a class; works like an int — is close: value classes are in preview, not yet production-ready.
+Domain primitives, as described in Your Compiler Is Already Part of Your Security Team, may soon carry no performance penalty at all.

-The code is at github.com/dfa1/refined-type (Java 27 EA, MIT).
-Issues, missing domains, and pull requests are welcome.
+The code is at github.com/dfa1/refined-type.
+Issues, discussions, and pull requests are welcome!

 JEP 519: Compact Object Headers (product feature, JDK 25+).
 Reduces the object header from 12 to 8 bytes on 64-bit HotSpot by merging the mark word and class pointer.
 Opt-in via -XX:+UseCompactObjectHeaders.
 (JEP 450 shipped the same feature as experimental in JDK 24, requiring -XX:+UnlockExperimentalVMOptions.) ↩

 Project Valhalla — the umbrella effort.
-The main preview JEP is JEP 401: Value Classes and Objects (syntax and semantics of value class).
-Null-restricted types are covered by a companion JEP.
-JEP numbers may advance as the feature progresses; the project page links to the current ones. ↩
+The main preview JEP is JEP 401: Value Classes and Objects (syntax and semantics of value class). ↩

-With -XX:-UseCompressedOops disabled, refs are 8 bytes and each Integer is 24 bytes — giving ~3224 bytes total. ↩
+With compressed oops disabled (-XX:-UseCompressedOops), refs are 8 bytes and each Integer is 24 bytes — giving ~336 bytes total for 10 elements. ↩